nikhil25803/lets_go/README.md

 ### Setup

-After installation, create a folder with name `HelloWorld` and create a `main.go` file in it.
+After installation, create a folder with the name `HelloWorld` and create a `main.go` file in it.

 Now change your directory to the `HelloWorld` folder and run the following command in the bash
 ```bash